Cuban trogon: Taxonomy and systematics

 The Cuban trogon shares its genus with the Hispaniolan trogon (P. roseigaster).
 It has two subspecies, the nominate P. t. temnurus and P. t. vescus.

-In English the bird is commonly known as the Cuban trogon, while in Spanish, it is referred to as the tocororo.
+In English to as the tocororo.
 This local name is onomatopoeic, and was derived from its repeated call, "toco-toco-tocoro-tocoro".
 It is the national bird of Cuba.

 Description

-The Cuban trogon is 23 to 28 cm long and weighs 47 to 75 g.
+is 23 to 28 cm long and weighs 47 to 75 g.
 Its plumage colors match those of Cuba's flag, and are the same for both sexes.
 The two subspecies also differ only slightly.
 Their beak is reddish pink with a dark culmen.
 Adults have a blackish face with reddish eyes, a dark metallic blue crown and nape, and a metallic green back and rump.
 Their cheeks, chin, and throat are white becoming clear gray on the breast and upper belly.
 Their lower belly and undertail coverts are red.
 Their tail is graduated, with the innermost feathers forming a point.
 The three innermost pairs of tail feathers are glossy blue-black with some bronzy highlights.
 The three outer pairs have blue-black bases and are mostly white beyond.
 The flight feathers and wing coverts are generally dark metallic green to black with a complex pattern of white spots.
 Juveniles have similar plumage to adults but generally are duller, with buffy gray underparts and reddish pink undertail coverts.

 Distribution and habitat

-The nominate subspecies of Cuban trogon is found throughout the main island of Cuba and on several large cays off the Camagüey Province shore.
+The nominate subspecies of the Cuban trogon is found throughout the main island of Cuba and on several large cays off the Camagüey Province shore.
 P. t. vescus is found only on Isla de la Juventud (Isle of Pines).
 The species inhabits both primary and secondary forest and also shrublands and smaller woodlands near watercourses.
 It favors humid shady areas within those landscapes and occurs at all elevations but is most common at higher ones.